Rhernandez14/Rhernandez14/README.md

 ### Hi there 👋
-🔭 I’m currently working on Proffessional fuel solutions 🖥  I’m
+-🔭 I’m currently working on Proffessional fuel solutions -🖥  I’m studing on Instituto Tecnologico de Tijuana
-🌱 I’m currently learning ...
+-🌱 I’m currently learning interface languagues
 <!--
 **Rhernandez14/Rhernandez14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.